 We have put together After Camp Resources for campers, parents/guardians, parish clergy, youth workers, and anybody in a camper's life to help process the experience at camp.
-These resources include suggestions for how to talk with each other to best process and reflect upon the camp experience, and a summary of the Christian Education curriculum which the campers learn during Morning Program.
+These resources include suggestions for how to talk with each other to best process and reflect upon the camp experience.
 Please visit https://avcamp.org/parents-corner/after-camp-resources/ for links to these resources.